The Tunnel Discovery

 A team of interested parties is in place today, which includes historians, archaeologists and speleologists.
 We would love to continue research and if any benefactors could come forward to help provide funding to do this, please do get in touch.e

 The result of Doc Paget’s research and work is in his book ‘In the Footsteps of Orpheus’, originally published by Robert Hale, London, in 1967, with a reprint issued by the Scientific Book Club, London.

 Retired US naval Commander Tory Failmezger showed great generosity in presenting me with a signed copy of Doc Paget’s book when we met in London in May 2013.

 Doc Paget continued this work until his death on January 8th, 1973.
 He was also working on a book about the Great Goddess, the nurturing mother that was behind many ancient matriarchal religions.
 This unpublished book is in my possession, through a gracious donation by Peter Knight.

 Doc’s co-researcher Colin Hardie also published an article to the British School at Rome under the title ‘The Great Antrum at Baiae’.
-I am grateful to Peter Knight for providing documentation on the above publications from his personal archive.
+I am grateful to Peter Knight for providing documentation on these publications from his personal archive.